+Filed by a party other than the Registrant $\Box$

+Filed by the Registrant ⊠ Check the appropriate box:

+Preliminary Proxy Statement

+- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - $\mathbf{X}$ Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-11(c) or §240.14a-2

+OOMA, INC.

-Filed l by the F Registrant 🗵 Filed by a party other than the Registrant \Box Check the app propriate box: Prelim ninary Proxy Statement Confi dential, for Use of the Con nmission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defini itive Proxy Statement Defini itive Additional Materials Solicit ting Material Pursuant to §2 40.14a-11(c) or §240.14a-2 OOMA, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of F iling Fee (Check the approp riate box): \boxtimes No fee e required.
-Fee co mputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of secur ities to which transaction applies: (2) Aggregate number of secu rities to which transaction applies: (3) erlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the state how it was determined): (4) Proposed maximum aggre gate value of transaction: (5) Total fee paid: Fee pa nid previously with prelimin ary materials. offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iling by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, Schedule or Registr ation Statement No.: (3) Filing party: (4) Date Filed:
+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+$\times$ No fee required.

+- Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - Title of each class of securities to which transaction applies: (1) - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - Total fee paid: (5)

+Fee paid previously with preliminary materials.

+- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+- (1)Amount previously paid:

+- (2) Form, Schedule or Registration Statement No.:

+- Filing party: (3)

+- Date Filed: (4)

-NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS To Be Held On Wednesday, June 3, 2020
+NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS To Be Held On Wednesday, June 2, 2021